iminashi/giraffe-test-api/README.md

 # About

-A minimal API created with Giraffe that fetches some thingamabobs form a PostgreSQL database.
+A minimal API created with Giraffe that fetches some thingamabobs from a PostgreSQL database.

 # Dockerization